-All Assembly Points are located in the KS2 playground.
+All Assembly Points are located in the Key Stage 2 Playground.
 The allocation of Assembly Points is detailed in below.

 Only when all students, visitors, staff and other personnel are accounted for and the Headteacher or their deputy has been informed that it is safe can people return to the buildings.